 Your system is ruined in a fire or flood.
 Don't risk company mailing list losing your important files forever when you can quickly and inexpensively avoid that mess with a tripled-up data backup plan.
 And never forget: do not put all of your trust in one method over the other.
-Internal hard drives, external hard drives, and flash drives can fail.
+Internal hard drives, external hard drives, and company mailing list flash drives can fail.
 Even your cloud storage company can fail - go out of business, be hacked, or their software on your computer can fail.
 Work at home scams aren't a new phenomenon.
 They've been around at least as long as the company mailing list chain letter promising doom and gloom unless you send a dollar to the next person on the chain.
 However, work at home scams are becoming more prolific, due largely to the Internet.
 The World Wide Web has simply given scam perpetrators easier and faster access to victims.

 Work at home scams are rife and rip off hundreds of company mailing list thousands of people every year.
 If you're looking for a work at home job, use good sense and sound judgment.
 Above all, steer clear of these three offers, the worst of the worst work at home scams: 1) Envelope stuffing: The advertisement will read company mailing list something like this: "Make hundreds of dollars per day stuffing envelopes from the comfort of your home."
 The envelope-stuffing scam is so common it's surprising anyone still falls for it.
 Yet some do.
 You aren't filling envelopes with company mailing list important documents for some company whose mailing list is so big they don't have time to do it themselves.
 You aren't even peddling sales circulars or company catalogues.
 Instead, you're required to send in a "small fee".